 Our next visit was to Wakehurst Place, the ‘country’ offshoot of Kew Gardens.

-All beautifully laid out, though we didn’t find the Millenium Seed Bank that interesting.
+All beautifully laid out, though we didn’t find the Millennium Seed Bank that interesting.

 The next day out was a trip to the Science Museum, using the new South London Overground trains to get there.
 Being the school holidays, it was very crowded, and a lot more “presentation over substance” than there used to be.
 We walked back in the sunshine through Kensington Gardens and Hyde Park to Charing Cross.